splunk/observability-workshop/content/en/scenarios/5-understand-impact/3-capture-tags.md

     return checkResult
 ````

-We can see that this function accepts a customer number as an input.
+We can see that this function accepts a **customer number** as an input.
 This would be helpful to capture as part of a trace.
 What else would be helpful?

-Well, the credit score returned for this customer by the creditprocessorservice may be interesting (in a real application, we'd want to ensure we don't capture any PII data though).
-It would also be helpful to capture the credit score category, and the credit check result.
+Well, the **credit score** returned for this customer by the **creditprocessorservice** may be interesting (we want to ensure we don't capture any PII data though).
+It would also be helpful to capture the **credit score category**, and the **credit check result**.

 Great, we've identified four tags to capture from this service that could help with our investigation.
 But how do we capture these?

+## Capture Tags

-We start by adding importing the trace module by adding the following near the top of the creditcheckservice/main.py file:
+We start by adding importing the trace module by adding an import statement to the top of the creditcheckservice/main.py file:

 ````
 import requests
-from flask import Flask, request from waitress import serve from opentelemetry import trace
+from flask import Flask, request from waitress import serve from opentelemetry import trace  # <--- ADD THIS
 ...
 ````

-Next, we want to get the current span, and add an attribute (aka tag) to it:
+Next, we need to get a reference to the current span so we can add an attribute (aka tag) to it:

 ````
 def credit_check():